ytdl-org/youtube-dl/README.md

     -k, --keep-video         keeps the video file on disk after the post- processing; the video is erased by default

+# CONFIGURATION

+You can configure youtube-dl by placing default arguments (such as `--extract-audio --no-mtime` to always extract the audio and not copy the mtime) into `/etc/youtube-dl.conf` and/or `~/.local/config/youtube-dl.conf`.

 # FAQ

 ### Can you please put the -b option back?